 Erika attended the University of Connecticut and earned a Bachelor of Science degree in Human Development and Family Relations.
 She continued on at Georgian Court University and earned a Master of Arts degree in Education.
 From there, she began a thirteen year career working as an educator in both private and public schools.
 In 2013, she was drawn to assist families seeking guidance in treatment for their children and worked independently as an educational consultant specializing in therapeutic programs.
-Most recently, she has worked as an Admissions Associate for New Vision Wilderness.
+Prior to joining Lake House Academy, she has worked as an Admissions Associate for New Vision Wilderness.

 Erika brings a strong background of knowledge and experience working with children, complex family systems, and diverse academic and mental health histories.
 She values providing families and referring professionals a high standard of quality care, responsiveness, and collaboration, as evidenced by her strong relationships within the industry and with families who have benefitted from her support.

-Erika lives in North Carolina with her two daughters.
+Erika lives in North Carolina with her two daughters and their dog Ffynn.
 In her free time, Erika can be found volunteering with her daughter’s theater company, spending time with her family and watching college basketball.

 Deana attended Beloit College and earned a Bachelor of Science degree in Psychology and Education.
 She continued at Jacksonville State University and earned a Master of Arts degree in Special Education.
 During her career she has worked both in the classroom as a special educator teacher as well as in the leadership role of an Academic Director.